oscarotero/simple-crud/README.md

 class Post extends Item {
-	public static $table = 'posts'; //The table name public static $relation_field = 'posts_id'; //The field used to relate with other tables public static $fields = null; //if $fields is empty, it executes a mysql DESCRIBE command to get its names }
+	public static $table = 'posts'; //The table name public static $foreign_key = 'posts_id'; //The field used in other tables to relate with this table public static $fields = null; //Array of all fields you can use in this table.
+If it's empty, it executes a mysql DESCRIBE command to get its names
+}

 class Comments extends Item {
 	public static $table = 'comments';
-	public static $relation_field = 'comments_id';
+	public static $foreign_key = 'comments_id';
 	public static $fields = null;
 }
 ```